 - U.S. citizens generally are allowed to stay in Albania for up to one year without a residence permit;

-- You must have a passport valid for at least three months (we recommend that your passport have at least six months validity from your planned departure from Albania.
+- You must have a passport that has at least three months of remaining validity (we recommend that your passport have at least six months of remaining validity from your planned departure from Albania.
 You may apply to renew your passport with our consular section, as necessary.)

 In addition to a valid passport, the Border and Migration officials may ask you to show one or more of the following: